 The entry-level doctorate in Chinese medicine trains practitioners to function as primary, independent healthcare providers, and most importantly, become integral to the modern healthcare system.
 Following the vision of an “East meets West” environment, students learn evidence-informed practice, systems-based medicine, and collaborative care, crucial for the practitioner working within today’s team-based medical model.

 For previous graduates of master’s level degrees or equivalent, Pacific College has designed an online pathway for PCOM MSAc and MSTOM alumni to upgrade to the doctorate.

-Graduates of the Master of Science (Traditional Oriental Medicine) program are eligible for the Illinois state licensure exams, as well as the national certification examinations, which enables students to become licensed in the remaining states that regulate acupuncture and Oriental medicine.
+Graduates of the Master of Science (Traditional Oriental Medicine) program are eligible for the California state licensure exam, as well as the national certification examinations, which enables students to become licensed in the remaining states that regulate acupuncture and Oriental medicine.
 Training in herbology and Eastern nutrition opens access to California and New York state licensure as well.
 Students of this master’s program are also eligible to enroll in Pacific College’s massage programs, allowing them to earn a massage license and work in the field while completing their master’s degree.

 Graduates of the Master of Science in Acupuncture program are eligible for the national certification examinations (NCCAOM), allowing students to become licensed in states that regulate acupuncture and Oriental medicine using the NCCAOM exam.
 As this program does not require herbology, it’s typically slightly shorter than the MSTOM.